gpantera/Gosh/GoshContractorAgreement.md

 The following terms apply to all work done with us, unless there is an agreement in writing otherwise.

+1. All work is a work-for-hire that belongs to the Company Gosh!TV.

-1. Contractor ___[You fill this in: Your name]___ will keep confidential the Company's confidential business plans and trade secrets.
+2. Contractor ___[You fill this in: Your name]___ will keep confidential the Company's confidential business plans and trade secrets.

-2. For tax purposes, Contractor is a citizen of __[You fill this in: Country]__ and is based in __[You fill this in: Country]__.
+3. For tax purposes, Contractor is a citizen of ___[You fill this in: Country]___ and is based in ___[You fill this in: Country]___.

-3. Contractor will email daily progress updates Monday to Friday, a note saying what's done and what he or she is implementing next.
+4. Contractor will email daily progress updates Monday to Friday, a note saying what's done and what he or she is implementing next.
 End-of-day progress reports will generally be expected at ___[You fill this in: Specify a time that's normally the end of your business day, so we know when to expect your reports.
 California PST, that is, GMT -8, not your local time.]___ PST.

-4. All work is a work-for-hire that belongs to the Company Gosh!TV.

 5. The Company is results-driven and does not monitor the hours Contractor works.
 If Contractor needs a day off or has an emergency that stops work for the day, Contractor will inform the Company as soon as feasible.